To book your shuttle, head to the Parks Canada website and follow these steps:

 Frequency of shuttle is approximate and may vary

-- All Parks Canada shuttles to Lake Louise Lakeshore and Moraine Lake originate at the Lake Louise Park and Ride lot, located 6 km east of Lake Louise Village.
+- All Parks Canada shuttles to Lake Louise Lakeshore and Moraine Lake originate at the Lake Louise Park and Ride lot, located at 1 Whitehorn Rd, Lake Louise, AB, at the Lake Louise Sightseeing Gondola.
 If you are staying in the village of Lake Louise or in the Lake Louise Campground, you are encouraged to leave your vehicle at your accommodation and use the free Park and Ride Connector bus.

 - Please arrive at the Lake Louise Park and Ride during the one-hour time block indicated on the ticket.
 You may arrive at anytime during this one-hour window.
 Parks Canada staff will check you in you and direct you to the correct boarding area.
 Tickets are non-transferable and photo ID may be requested to verify that the ticket purchaser is present.